themeselection/shadcn-studio/README.md

 **This isn&apos;t a traditional component library or a replacement for Shadcn**.
 Instead, it&apos;s a unique collection offers customizable variants of components, blocks, and templates.
 Preview, customize, and copy-paste them into your apps with ease.

-Building on the solid foundation of the Shadcn registry, we&apos;ve enhanced it with custom-designed components & blocks to give you a head start.
+Building on the solid foundation of the Shadcn components & blocks, we&apos;ve enhanced it with custom-designed components & blocks to give you a head start.
 This allows you to craft, customize, and ship your projects faster and more efficiently.

 ### Not a standard library, but a distribution of components